craftercms/craftercms/resources/README.txt

 Stopping Crafter CMS Server
 ---------------------------
-From the command line, navigate to the INSTALL_PATH/crafter directory, and execute the startup script:
+From the command line, navigate to the INSTALL_PATH/ directory, and execute the startup script:

     On Linux/Unix:

-        $ ./shutdown.sh
+        $ ./bin/shutdown.sh

     On Windows:

-        $ shutdown.bat
+        $ bin\shutdown.bat

 Going Further